zbmed-semtec/hybrid-doc-relevance-training/code/fasttext/pre/README.md

 ## Input Data

 The input data for this approach includes text annotated using the MeSH vocabulary via the [Whatizit tool](https://academic.oup.com/bioinformatics/article/24/2/296/227269?login=true).
 The complete annotation pipeline is detailed in the [repository documentation](https://github.com/zbmed-semtec/whatizit-dictionary-ner/tree/main/docs).
 The annotated text is then converted into preprocessed tokens and are stored in the RELISH.npy file, which contains preprocessed arrays of PMIDs, document titles, and abstracts.
 These arrays are produced through an extensive preprocessing pipeline, detailed in the [relish-preprocessing repository](https://github.com/zbmed-semtec/relish-preprocessing?tab=readme-ov-file#text-preprocessing-for-generating-embeddings).
-The preprocessed tokenized data is split into training and test datasets based on specific criteria used in  the splitting algorithm as explained [here](https://github.com/zbmed-semtec/relish-preprocessing?tab=readme-ov-file#splitting-the-data).
+The preprocessed tokenized data is split into training, validation and test datasets based on specific criteria used in  the splitting algorithm as explained [here](https://github.com/zbmed-semtec/relish-preprocessing?tab=readme-ov-file#splitting-the-data).
 For a detailed explanation of the data annotation, data preprocessing and the algorithm please refer [here](../../../README.md).

 ## Getting Started